-Regardless of what camera you pick up nowadays (even your phone), you’ll no doubt have a built-in macro mode.
+Regardless of what camera you pick up nowadays (even your phone) you’ll no doubt have a built-in macro mode.
 It’s normally depicted by a flower symbol on your camera dial or menu.

 When using this mode, the camera adjusts the glass elements in the lens and moves them closer to the sensor to create magnification.
-While it is possible to use extension tubes and macro filters as an alternative, nothing will give as good quality as a dedicated macro lens.
+While it is possible to use extension tubs and macro filters as an alternative, nothing will give as good quality as a dedicated macro lens.

 Macro lenses come in different focal lengths anywhere from 30mm up to 200mm.

+Due to the shorter focal lengths with these type of macro lenses, it means you need to get physically closer to your subject, which startle a bird or insect.
 But with that said they tend to be the cheapest types of macro lenses and therefore are a good introduction to macro photography for most beginners.

+This is a slightly more suitable length for macro photography enthusiasts.
 The longer length may require you to crack out the tripod as they tend to be a little heavier to otherwise hold.

-If you really want to get the best possible quality and make macro photography you’re thing, then seriously consider investing in the best type of lens.
+While producing the best quality image, long focal macros come with a hefty price tag.
+If you really want to get the best possible quality and make macro photography, you’re thing then really consider in investing in the best type of lens.

-Tip – A macro lens with a 1:1 magnification (where a 1-inch object is also projected at 1-inch on the camera sensor) is the best type of lens to look for.
+A macro lens with a 1:1 magnification (where a 1-inch object is also projected at 1-inch on the camera sensor) is the best type of lens to look for.
 You may also come across macros that are a 1:2 magnification, meaning a 1-inch insect, for example, would take up just a half inch on the sensor.

-Myth Busting – Don’t believe that you can just crop in closer to a photo to make it look like a macro.
+Don’t believe that you can just crop in closer to a photo to make it look like a macro.
 This will immediately reduce image quality and defeat the purpose of upholding detail and quality.

-Remember – If you’re shooting with a cropped sensor (APS-C/APS-H/Micro 4/3rds) camera then you’ll need to consider crop factor.
+If you’re shooting with a cropped sensor (APS-C/APS-H/Micro 4/3rds) camera then you’ll need to consider crop factor.
 Using a 100mm macro lens on a camera with a 1.5x crop factor means you’ll be actually shooting at 150mm – which can be a bonus.

-Earlier on we mentioned that extension tubes are an alternative if the price of a macro lens isn’t in your budget.
+Earlier on I mentioned that extension tubes are an alternative if the price of a macro lens isn’t in your budget.
 Even though they aren’t the ideal scenario, it doesn’t mean we should immediately discount them.

 They are basically hollow tubes that you attach to you any lens in order to extend its focal length.
 You can normally pick up a couple of tubes in the same set to give you flexibility and aren’t overly expensive.

 Well because there is a greater distance between the sensor and lens when they’re attached the amount of light hitting the sensor is reduced.
 Therefore you’ll need to compensate by opening the aperture more or slowing down your shutter speed.

 Macro filters are another, cheaper, alternative if a dedicated macro lens is not in the stars right now.
-They work like all lens filters by screwing on to the front of your lens to act as a magnifying glass.
+They work like all lens filters by screwing on to the front of your lens to act like a magnifying glass.

 Aperture and depth of field is what you need to concentrate on most with macro photography.
 Most of the time you’ll need to open your aperture as wide as possible, especially with insects.
 This is because if they are nestled into shaded areas, you’ll need lots of light entering the lens to get a good exposure.

 The resulting effect of a wide aperture is a shallow depth of field.
-At F/1.8 or wider the depth of field will be super narrow – meaning micro-adjustments and changes can throw out focus easily.
+At F/1.8 or wider the depth of field will be super narrow – meaning micro adjustments and changes can throw out focus easily.

 To be in control of your aperture setting then it’s best to shoot your macros in Aperture Priority (A/Av) or Manual mode (M).
 If you don’t have these options on your camera dial, trying looking for your dedicated Macro mode on your camera to help.